2 minute read

 More than 27,000 pieces of orbital debris are currently tracked by space agencies — and millions more are too small to track but large enough to destroy a satellite on impact.
 As the number of launches increases with commercial space activity, the risk of cascading collision events (Kessler syndrome) grows.
 One of the most tractable solutions for small satellite operators is to design satellites that deorbit themselves at end-of-life, rather than remaining in orbit indefinitely.

-- Highly packable (must deploy from a small container)
+• Highly packable (must deploy from a volume-limited container)

 Our Solution